bozsahin/ccglab/README.md

 <b>PRELIMINARIES FOR WINDOWS</b>

-You need a linux/unix system, either real or in a virtual box such as Oracle's: https://www.virtualbox.org/.
+You need a linux/unix system for CCGlab, either real or in a virtual box such as Oracle's: https://www.virtualbox.org/.

 A virtual box can be installed in Windows, which effectively gives CCGlab in Windows.